 We ask that you read this notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and the data protection regulator if you have a complaint.

-The Policy applies to you if you visit our websites (ratemyapprentice.co.uk and ratemyplacement.co.uk).
+The notice applies to you if you visit our websites (ratemyapprenticeship.co.uk and ratemyplacement.co.uk) or sign up with us.
 It also applies to you if you are a contact at one of our employer clients or prospective clients.

 - Our collection and use of your personal information

 - How long we keep your information for

 - Our legal basis for processing your personal information

 - Transfer of your information out of the EEA

 - Cookies and similar technologies

 Who we are and how to contact us

 We are RMP Enterprises Ltd. We provide a range of employment-related services to students and employers, such as apprenticeships, placements and events.